SpoddyCoder/clonepi/README.md

 ClonePi can clone to a device using standard device identifier
 ```
-$ sudo clonepi /dev/sdb
+sudo clonepi /dev/sdb
 ```

 Or to a device using its UUID
 ```
-$ sudo clonepi 5e8e1777-797d-4f59-9696-4a6d42f0690a
+sudo clonepi 5e8e1777-797d-4f59-9696-4a6d42f0690a
 ```

 Or to an image file.
-This requires as much space as the source disk (placed on a NAS or external drive)
+This requires as much space as the source disk (place on a NAS or external drive)
 ```
-$ sudo clonepi /mnt/nas/pi-system-backups/pi-plex.img
+sudo clonepi /mnt/nas/pi-system-backups/my-pi.img
 ```

 ### Options